unitoflazy/data-pipeline/README.md

 # Running the project

-1. Put the secret (.env files) in the project folder
+1. Put the 2 .env files in the project folder
 2. Run `./start.sh`
-3. Restart `data-pipeline-app-1` if its fail
+3. Restart `data-pipeline-app-1` container if its fail

 # API